Ballarat Arts Foundation Eureka Art Award 2016

 Wed 23 Nov – Sat 24 Dec 2016

-Local Ballarat artist Kim Anderson, is the winner of the 2016 $2,500 Eureka Art Award, announced by Anthony Camm, Director, Ararat Regional Art Gallery at the exhibition opening on Thu 24 Nov 2016.
+Local Ballarat artist Kim Anderson, was announced as the winner of the 2016 $2,500 Eureka Art Award, by Anthony Camm, Director, Ararat Regional Art Gallery at the exhibition opening on Thu 24 Nov 2016.

 Kim Anderson was also awarded the 2016 Peoples Choice Award!!!
 Congratulations Kim!!